Image Handling

 Key Points

-• The colour images are comprised of three channels (corresponding to red, green and blue intensities).
+- Colour images typically comprise three channels (corresponding to red, green and blue intensities).

-• Python Image Library (PIL) helps to set high pixel limit for larger images.
+- Python Image Library (PIL) helps to set and raise default pixel limits for reading in and handling larger images.